pjsdev/simplerpc/README.md

 ## Protocol

-Payloads are a fixed sized strings of the form:
+Payloads strings of the form separated by '\n':

-`11{"json": "data"}`
+`OPNAME{"json": "data"}`

-Where the leading number is an opcode and the rest is json data

 These are extracted and sent to a handler along with the Connection/Client object that received them.
 A handler is a callable with signature:

 `(connection, opcode, data)`

-Negative opcodes are reserved for protocol codes, see below

 **Failure**.
-A message notifying the client of a failed request
+A message notifying the client of a failed request, FAIL is reserved for protocol

-`(-1, {"reason": "FailureType", "message": "Some explanation"})`
+`FAIL{"reason": "FailureType", "message": "Some explanation"}`

-**Message size**.
-A message sent when a client connects to tell them how big each message is in bytes:

-`(-2, {"message_size": 256})`

 ## Installation